APPENDICES

 LOUISIANA: WESTERN SETTLEMENTS

 Timothée Guénard, age 49, wife Anne-Josèphe Thibodeau, age 42, and their two children--Joseph, age 19, and Anastasie, age 14--reached New Orleans sometime in the spring of 1765.
-After a brief stay in the city, they chose to settle in the Opelousas District, where Timothée soon died.
-Anne-Marie remarried twice, to French Creoles Francois-Marie Rivard and Joseph Loiseau dit Francoeur, at Opelousas.
-Her Guénard daughter married into the Bertrand dit Beauleiu (French Canadian, not Acadian) family and died at Opelousas in March 1789, in her late 30s.
-Anne-Marie's Guénard son also married.
+After a brief stay in the city, they moved on to the western prairies and settled in the Opelousas District, where Timothée soon died.
+Anne-Marie remarried twice at Opelousas, first to French Creole François-Marie Rivard in c1767, and then to French Canadian Joseph, son of Jean-Baptiste Loiseau dit Francoeur and Marie-Ursule Jutras of Montréal, in November 1786.
+Her Guénard daughter, Anastasie, married Amable dit Beaulieu, son of Giles Bertrand and Thérèse La Jeunesse, a French Canadian, not an Acadian, at Opelousas in February 1766 and died there in March 1789, age 38.
+Anastasie's succession was filed at what became the Opelousas courthouse in February 1791.
+Anne-Marie's Guénard son, Joseph, also married.

-Joseph, son of Timothée Guénard and Anne-Marie Thibodeau, born probably at Chignecto in c1746, followed his parents into exile in Massachusetts in 1755, to Halifax in 1763, and on to Louisiana in 1764-65.
-He followed his parents to the Opelousas District in 1765 and married Véronique, daughter of French Creole Philippe Duplechin of Pointe Coupée, at Pointe Coupée in November 1772; she was a resident of Opelousas at the time of their marriage; they settled in the Opelousas District.
+Joseph, son of Timothée Guénard and Anne-Marie Thibodeau, born probably at Annapolis Royal in c1746, accompanied his parents into exile in Massachusetts in 1755, to Halifax in 1763, and on to Louisiana in 1764-65.
+He followed his parents to the Opelousas District, where he married Véronique, daughter of French Creoles Philippe Duplechin and his first wife Renée Boff of New Orleans and Pointe Coupée, in November 1772--the first recorded exogamous marriage by an Acadian male in Louisiana.
+Wife Véronique was a resident of Opelousas at the time of their marriage.
+They settled in the Opelousas District.
 Véronique died at Opelousas in November 1787.
 Evidently Joseph did not remarry.
 Their daughter married into the Braconier and Dauzat families.
+Neither of their sons created families of their own, so this line of the family, except for its blood, did not survive in the Bayou State.

 1